-If you are looking for a professional WordPress theme for your website, you may want to consider Astra and OceanWP.
-They are two of the most popular WordPress themes available online and are actively used by millions of website owners.
+If you’re looking for a professional WordPress theme for your website, you may want to consider Astra and OceanWP — two of the most popular WordPress themes available, and actively used by millions of website owners.

-It is easy to understand why Astra and OceanWP are so popular.
-Both themes are free to download, easy to use and include many fast-loading pre-made website designs that allow you to change the look of your website at the click of a button.
-Astra and OceanWP support all major WordPress page builders too and work well with WordPress plugins such as WooCommerce.
+It’s easy to understand why Astra and OceanWP are so popular: both are free to download, easy to use and include many fast-loading pre-made website designs that allow you to change the look of your website at the click of a button.
+Astra and OceanWP support all major WordPress page builders too, and work well with WordPress plugins, such as WooCommerce.

 Let’s take a closer look at these versatile WordPress themes and see how they compare.

 Professional Features for Modern Websites

 Before I start talking about the pros and cons of using Astra and OceanWP, I’d like to talk about the many professional features these WordPress themes have.

 One standout point is they’re both free to download, which means you can install and test what they have to offer before using them on a live website.
 Many website owners do stick with the free version of Astra and OceanWP, but those who want the full version can test the themes thoroughly before upgrading.

 Astra and OceanWP both come packaged with beautiful pre-made website templates.
 It only takes a few seconds to import a design onto your website, and, as all designs are responsive, they look good on any device.

 Astra and OceanWP both support the WordPress Theme Customizer, which is more practical than a dedicated theme options page, as it allows you to see the changes you make in real-time.